Transitional Cotton Challenge: Catalyzing Years of Change

 About the Initiative

 Welcome to Textile Exchange’s resource page for The Fair Fashion Blended Cotton Challenge!
 We have developed this resource page to support participants of Glasgow Caledonian University’s The Fair Fashion Center’s Blended Cotton Challenge.
 Below you will find information about organic and transitional cotton (sometimes also called ‘cotton in transition’).
-Contact LaRhea Pepper, Liesl Truscott or Payton LaRocque for additional support.
+Contact LaRhea Pepper or Liesl Truscott for additional support.

 what is organic cotton?